snadi/MSRDemos/ReadMe.md

 All instructions below are based on running from within the Docker image.

+Alternatively, you can set up a Python virtual environment and install the dependencies there.

 # Mining git Repositories

 ## Creating your own scripts for mining git